tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-06-find-and-replace-a-string-in-multiple-files.markdown

 - CentOS
 - MacOSX
 - Ubuntu
+- Git
 ---

-## Vertica Virtual Machine as sandbox test environment
+### Vertica Virtual Machine as sandbox test environment

 When developing data-warehouse solutions in Vertica, you want to set up some test environment.
 Ideally, you should have separate schema for each developer.